Unit | Content |

 ---|---|

-Unit 1 Shock Horror! | Students learn the techniques and tropes of music written to accompany horror films.
-They encounter film music by composers such as Bernard Hermann, John Williams and Jane Campion, learning how a soundtrack can augment, foreshadow or subvert the meaning of the visual images on screen.
+Students learn the techniques and tropes of music written to accompany horror films.
+They encounter film music by composers such as Bernard Herrmann, John Williams and Jane Campion, learning how a soundtrack can augment, foreshadow or subvert the meaning of the visual images on screen.
 Students learn how to use two specific harmonic devices and to deploy these in the context of their own minute-long horror film scores.
 Key knowledge developed:

 Key skills developed: